-There is no known evidence of the birthplace of Thomas Avent, other than the fact that we know he emigrated to Virginia from Great Britain around 1701.
+The earliest known Avent emigrant to America was a Thomas Avent (you can see a lot more info on him and his life under the heading "Col. Thomas Avent" on this website).
+There is no known evidence of his birthplace other than the fact that we know he emigrated to Virginia from Great Britain around 1701.
 From the "Brunswick Co., VA, Court Order Book 1", pg.
 241:

 "3-May-1739 - Thomas Avent makes oath that it is now 38 years since his importation from Great Britain..."

 It's highly likely that he was from Devonshire, on the southwest coast of England.
 Avents have been found there and in neighboring Cornwall at least since the 1500's, and the name is not uncommon there today.
+Based on the webmaster's research, most Avents in that area have been found in the area bounded by Dartmoor on the north, the coast to the south, Plymouth to the west, and Brixham to the east.
 The following is an excerpt from the paper 'The Avant-Avent Family of England" by well-known British genealogist Peter Wilson Coldham, taken from David Avant, Jr.'s "Florida Pioneers and their AL, GA, Carolina, MD & VA Ancestors"

 "It has been established through a detailed study of the sources that the Avants/Avents were mainly established from at least 1541 in Plympton, St. Mary, Devon, on which date John Avent was a witness at the Inquisition Post Mortem of Robert Brett.
 At later dates the Avents are found in Wembury, Brixton, Modbury, and other Devon parishes and in Cornwall.